glouppe/info8006-introduction-to-ai/lecture3.md

 ---

+class: middle

-# Wumpus world characterization
+## Wumpus world characterization

 - *Deterministic*: Yes, outcomes are exactly specified.
 - *Static*: Yes, Wumpus and pits dot not move.
 - *Discrete*: Yes.
-- *Single-agent*: Yes, Wumpus is essential a natural feature.
+- *Single-agent*: Yes, Wumpus is essentially a part of the environment.
 - **Fully observable**: No, only *local* perception.
+    - This is our first example of partial observability.
 - **Episodic**: No, what was observed before is very useful.

 The agent need to maintain a model of the world and to update this model upon percepts.